-Credit risk on OTC derivative contracts (which include forward foreign exchange contracts and swaps) arises due to them not being traded on a regulated exchange and therefore the Scheme is subject to the risk of failure of the counterparty.
-The credit risk for OTC swaps contracts is mitigated through collateral arrangements and ensuring all transactions in financial instruments are with reputable counterparties.
+Credit risk on OTC derivative contracts (which include forward foreign exchange contracts, swaps and options) arises due to them not being traded on a regulated exchange and therefore the Scheme is subject to the risk of failure of the counterparty.
+The credit risk for OTC swaps and options contracts is mitigated through collateral arrangements and ensuring all transactions in financial instruments are with reputable counterparties.